 Mike, Mitch and Brandon: [LAUGHTER]

-Mitch: But, you didn’t start out with good friends with this guy, right?
-Is this someone you met through the house business, or this friend of yours that was an attorney, or just become friends because you did a lot of deals?
+Mitch: But, you didn’t start out as good friends with this guy, right?
+Is this someone you met through the house business, or this a friend of yours that was an attorney?
+Or, did you all just become friends because you did a lot of deals?

 Mike: No, I met this guy through the house business.
-This– he was young and aggressive guy and so I hired him for deals that I was doing.
-And I used him numerous times since then for some letters and even for closing here and there, just to put him a little money on his pocket so that we can become friends.
-And you know, I kind of paid for the relationship, now am his first phone call, anytime he gets anything real estate related.
+He was a young and aggressive guy, and so I hired him for a deal that I was doing.
+And, I’ve used him numerous times since then for some letters, and even for a closing here and there just to put a little money in his pocket so we could become friends.
+And, you know, I kind of paid for the relationship upfront, and now I’m his first phone call anytime he gets anything real estate related.

 Mitch: Yeah.
 Does he introduce you to any other attorneys?

-Mike: Yeah.
-He did introduce me to another couple of others, but usually what he tries to do, is he finds out one through them, he likes to work it with me.
-We’re good enough friends if he just like to take if off their plate for me and work it with me.
+Mike: He has.
+He’s introduced me to a couple of others.
+But, what he tries to do, if he finds out one through them, he likes to work it with me.
+We’re good enough friends, if he likes to just take it off of their plate for them, and work it with me.

 Mitch: Okay.
-He’s no dumb.
-He’s trying to keep himself in the middle, so can he can keep a little bit of it too, right?
+He’s no dummy.
+He’s trying to keep himself in the middle, so he can get a little bit of it too, right?

 Mike: Exactly.
 [LAUGHTER]

 Mitch: Cool.
-It is all right.
-So, Brandon, we’re gonna probably wrap it up here in a second, but, what would you say to the audience out here, that you’ve been in the business 2 and a half years, you hired a mentor, mentor shift, it was some change, and it certainly wasn’t jump change when you decided that you needed to do it.
-Because, you didn’t really– you didn’t have a lot in the bank.
-So, everything you could do, hey, Brandon.
-Let us describe your first two and a half years in a nutshell in this business and then hear about how you feel a little bit of your future.
-Just kind of wrapping up each of your real estate investing success stories here.
+It’s all right.
+So, Brandon, we’re going to probably wrap it up here for a second, but, what would you say to the audience out there?
+You’ve been in the business 2 and a half years, you hired a mentor — mentorship wasn’t chump change, and it certainly wasn’t chump change when you decided that you needed to do it.
+Because, you didn’t really — you didn’t have a lot in the bank.
+So, it was everything you could do.

 Brandon: Alright, Mitch.
-Two and a half years ago, like we discussed, I didn’t have you know–a whole lot of savings and was fixing an employment essentially.
-And, I just have to subside all my fears and put my belief into this, one hundred percent.
-And two and a half years later, I’ve got my monthly cash flow of about $5,100 a month.
-And I just had to do asset sheet, I guess, what is called.
-First time I ever did was one of those for a bank, and net worth of about $700,000 dollars as of today.
-So–
+Two and a half years ago, like we discussed, I didn’t have, you know, a whole lot of savings, and was facing unemployment, essentially.
+And, I just had to subside all my fears, and put my belief into this one hundred percent.
+And, two and a half years later, I’ve got my monthly cash flow up to about $5,100 a month.
+And, I just had to do an asset sheet, I guess, what is called.
+First time I ever did one of those for a bank, and net worth of about $700,000 dollars as of today.
+So…

-Brandon: You know what, it is almost unfathomable, you know– at first, it was hard to find houses and now it’s, how you make money in this business, is finding the properties, and now, Mike had said too, having a goal of having 12 houses in our first year.
-Once you start this, it is like, turning a faucet on.
-And I don’t think you can limit yourself.
+Brandon: You know what?
+It’s almost unfathomable, you know.
+At first, it was hard to find houses and now it’s — which is how you make money in this business is finding the properties — and now, like Mike had said, too, having a goal of doing 12 houses in our first year.
+Once you start this, it’s like turning a faucet on.
+And, I don’t think you can limit yourself.
 Because, it just starts happening.
-Once you know, you’ve got a reputation and you put systems in place and things of that nature, and support along the way, it is just the water keeps on turning on.
+Once, you know, you get a reputation and you put systems in place and things of that nature, and support along the way, it just — the water just keeps on turning on.
 It is amazing.

 Mitch: [LAUGHTER] Don’t drown.
 Don’t drown.
 Hey, Mike.
 You’ve been in the business for about 5 years.
-Tell us about the first 5 years’ journey and what you see for your future.
+Tell us a little bit about that first 5 years’ journey, and what you see for your future.

 Mike: Well, it was a struggle upfront.
-Both, mentally and somewhat physically, because you work a lot of at first and so, it is definitely a struggle but, the best thing that you can do, ’cause you get over that hump and get over that learning curve, the sky’s the limit.
-Like I said, we’ve got 80 properties, owner financed.
-You know, I’d like to have 200 to 300 hundreds of that.
-If ever I wanna go backyard again, and go look for houses, which I shouldn’t have to for the next 20 years.
+Both, mentally and somewhat physically, because you work a lot of at first.
+And so, it is definitely a struggle, but it’s the best thing that you can do, because, if you get over that hump and get over all that learning curve, the sky’s the limit.
+Like I said, we’ve got 80 properties owner financed.
+You know, I’d like to have 200 or 300 so that, if I don’t ever want to go back out again and go look for houses, I shouldn’t have to for the next 20 years.

-Mitch: Yeah, you know over 5 years, your cash flow is like $32,000 a month or something.
+Mitch: Yeah, there you go.
+So, you know, over 5 years, I think you said your cash flow is like $32,000 a month or something?

 Mitch: Yeah.
 Do you have any problem living off that?

-Mike: Not at all, and the bank is extremely impressed by my financial standing and so– [LAUGHTER]
+Mike: Not at all, and the bank is extremely impressed by my financial standing, so… [LAUGHTER]

 Mitch: Yeah.
-You don’t have to say a number, because am sure it is a large number but, I am gonna guess you are multi-millionaire on paper.
+You don’t have to say a number, because I’m sure it’s a large number, but I’m going to guess that you’re a multi-millionaire on paper.